RohanBungre/COMP6237-Data-Mining/README.md

 ## Repository Content

-This repository contains code and reports for 2 parts of a machine learning coursework.
-The aim was to use spotify's music data to understand what makes a popular song and predict new hits.
+This repository contains code and a report for a piece of coursework.

-The first coursework demonstrates the ability to perform data analytics to understand the raw data.

-The second coursework demonstrates the ability to use machine learning techniques to make accurate predictions.

-The coursework demonstrates being able to reproduce results from another research paper and critique its findings.

-It also contains the exam I undertook for the module.
+This coursework is based on trying to predict where a new Airbnb user will book their first holiday.